High School Students Explore Career Opportunities through Bus Tour

 Students discovered apprenticeship programs and postsecondary opportunities during the educational tour.

 As students move to the next stage of their academic journey, one question always comes up: what’s next?
 While some are still figuring it out, others are already looking into paths that could lead them to their dream careers.
-That’s exactly what 50 high students in New Mexico recently set out to do.
+That’s exactly what 50 high school students in New Mexico recently set out to do.

 The students joined the biannual Workforce Development Bus Tour during National Apprenticeship Week late last month.
 During the event, they became familiar with the state registered apprenticeships and other postsecondary credentialing opportunities.